Meatloaf with Barbecue Sauce (My Favorite)

 Is it normal for the meatloaf to crack on top?

 Yes!
-Small cracks are normal and actually create perfect little spaces for that delicious BBQ glaze to seep in.
+Small cracks are normal and actually create perfect spaces for the BBQ glaze to seep in.

 Leave a Reply